 It is important to create compelling, entertaining and helpful content through your blog and/or submitting content as a guest contributor to other publications/blogs.
 By providing a consistent amount of content over time, you will earn a reputation as an expert on the content you publish.

 Think of the Internet as a copy machine.
 It is easy to replicate but tough to delete.
 For example, social media platforms like Twitter are easy to delete while others like Pinterest are impossible.
-If you don’t like what you see online, you need to act using tools like justdelete.me.
+If you don’t like what you see online, you need to act using tools such as justdelete.me.

 If you were in the elevator with your future boss or the CEO of your company, could you tell that person who you are in 30 seconds or less?
 That is your elevator pitch.
-Learn how to quickly develop your elevator pitch.

 Is personal branding a fad?
 Nope.
 Look at the growth of the words “personal brand” in Google Trends from 2004 to the present.
 In a survey of hiring managers, 56 percent of them admit candidates that have a personal website are highly impressive.
 To beat your competition and find that dream job, you need to have a strong personal brand.
 Your current company should be helping your build that personal brand or you should think about leaving that company for that one that will.
 According to Fast Company, personal branding is essential to career success.

 Expressing gratitude and generosity are qualities that make people remember you.
 Being noticed is critical in building your personal brand.
 By being generous, you build goodwill and are associated with positive feelings.
 This will help you open the door to new opportunities and experiences.

 A habit is doing something that you don’t have to think about it.
 There are good habits and bad habits.
 Make sure you cultivate good habits like exercise, helping others, being proactive, and developing your leadership skills.